zuraw2006/phpbb/README.md

 ## About this image

 This image is for **manual** forum phpBB installation with FastCGI implementation for PHP.
-So some kinde of reverse proxy (such as NGINX, Apache, or other tool which speaks the FastCGI) will be required.
-I choosed NGINX.
+So some kind of reverse proxy (such as NGINX, Apache, or other tool which speaks the FastCGI) will be required.
+I chose NGINX.

 After installation, you **must** delete the ```install``` directory.
 Look at the ```example/after_install.sh``` file.